Emrin/Addons/_retail_/Interface/Addons/SilverDragon/RECENT_CHANGES.md

-## Changed in v2023.6
+## Changed in v2024.1.1

-* More Zaralek Cavern data
-* Suppress alerts while a cinematic is running
+* Missed some of the separated-addon TOCs